 In next screen, please confirm port selection by pressing ENTER:

 Now, you are asked to set how clients will contact your VPN server.
-Using IP address will result in risk that your Internet Provider could change the IP address your router is visible from internet (unless it is public AND static).
+Using IP address will result in the risk that your Internet Provider could change the IP address your router is visible from internet (unless it is public AND static).
 Using a free dynamic DNS will enable to refer a more friendly domain name updating itself on IP changes.
 This dynamic DNS comes from No-IP configuration guide referenced at the start of this tutorial.
-In next screen change default selection to YES to add a DNS and press ENTER:
+In next screen change the default selection to YES to add a DNS and press ENTER:

 In this screen, please select DNS and press ENTER: